 Field Description Select action Select the desired action.
-Possible values: Reboot device (default value): Your device is rebooted. • Activate interface: The interface defined in the Select interface field is activated. • Deactivate interface: The interface defined in the Select interface field is deactivated.
+Possible values: Reboot device (default value): Your device is rebooted. • Activate interface: The interface defined in the Select Interface field is activated. • Deactivate interface: The interface defined in the Select Interface field is deactivated.
 Activate WLAN: The WLAN interface defined in the Select

-Field Description interface field is activated.
-Deactivate WLAN: The WLAN interface defined in the Select interface field is deactivated. • Initiate 5 GHz WLAN Bandscan: The wireless module selected in Select Wireless Module is scanned in the 5-GHz frequency band.
-During the scan, all wireless connections are interrupted. • Trigger software update: A software update is initiated.
+Field Description Interface field is activated.
+Deactivate WLAN: The WLAN interface defined in the Select Interface field is deactivated. • Trigger software update: A software update is initiated.
 Trigger configuration backup: The backup of the device configuration to a TFTP server is initiated.
-Select radio Only if Select action = Initiate 5 GHz WLAN Bandscan Select the wireless module to be used for the scan.
-Select interface Only if Select action = Activate interface or Deactivate interface or if Select action = Activate WLAN or Deactivate WLAN Select which interface is to be activated or deactivated.
+Select interface Only if Select Action = Activate interface or Deactivate interface or if Select Action = Activate WLAN or Deactivate WLAN Select which interface is to be activated or deactivated.
 Source Location Only if Select action = Trigger software update Select the desired source.
-Possible values: • Current software from Funkwerk server: The latest software will be downloaded from the Funkwerk server. • HTTP server: The latest software will be downloaded from an HTTP server that you define in Update URL.
-Update URL Only if Select action = Trigger software update and Source = HTTP Server Enter the name of the HTTP server from which you wish to download a configuration file.
-TFTP Server Only if Select action = Trigger configuration backup

-Field Description Enter the IP address of the TFTP server to which you wish to transfer a configuration file.
+Possible values: • Current software from Funkwerk server: The latest software will be downloaded from the Funkwerk server. • HTTP server: The latest software will be downloaded from an HTTP server that you define in Update URL .
+Update URL Only if Select Action = Trigger software update and Source = HTTP Server Enter the name of the HTTP server from which you wish to download a configuration file.
+TFTP Server Only if Select action = Trigger configuration backup Enter the IP address of the TFTP server to which you wish to transfer a configuration file.
 TFTP File Name Only if Select action = Trigger configuration backup Enter the name with which configuration file is to be transferred to the TFTP server.